yellows8/oot3dhax/README.md

 [11.0.0.33](https://www.3dbrew.org/wiki/11.0.0-33) is supported with the June 26, 2016, oot3dhax release builds.

 ### Building
 The built savefiles should be used with sploit_installer, but other savefile-writing tools could be used too.
+The built romfs data for sploit_installer is located at "finaloutput_romfs/".

 Make command:
 "make EXECHAX={value} FWVER={value}"